mathewsanders/Tally-Walker/README.md

 // Create four weeks of 7 day forecasts for _ in 0..<4 {
-let forecast = walker.fill(max: 7)
+  let forecast = walker.fill(request: 7)
   print(forecast)
 }

 // Prints:
 // ["☀️", "☀️", "🌧", "🌧", "🌧", "🌧", "🌧"]
 // ["☀️", "☀️", "🌧", "☀️", "☀️", "🌧", "☀️"]
 // ["🌧", "🌧", "☀️", "☀️", "☀️", "☀️", "☀️"]
 // ["☀️", "☀️", "☀️", "☀️", "☀️", "☀️", "☀️"]
 //
-// Although the overal distribution of rainy days and sunny days are equal
+// Although the overall distribution of rainy days and sunny days are equal
 // we don't want to generate a sequence based off a coin flip.
 Instead we
 // except that the weather tomorrow is more likely the same as the weather
 // today, and that we will find clusters of rainy and sunny days but that
-// over time the number of rainy days and sunny days will apprach each other.
+// over time the number of rainy days and sunny days will approach each other.

 ````

 ## Using Tally

 ### Creating Model

 By default, `Tally` creates a model to represent continuous sequences, using a bi-gram.